jquku/visualizeRevealJsTrackingData/README.md

 This python flask (web-)application is made to visualize anonymized reveal.js tracking data in a dashboard.
-The data is being tracked by the [reveal.js tracking plugin](https://github.com/pantajosef/reveal.js-tracking) and anonymized by another [application](https://github.com/jquku/anonymizeReveal.js) using the ARX data anonymization tool.
+The data is being tracked by the [reveal.js tracking plugin](https://github.com/pantajosef/reveal.js-tracking) and anonymized by the [anonymizeReveal.js application](https://github.com/jquku/anonymizeReveal.js) using the ARX data anonymization tool.

 #### Prerequisites (installation via pip is recommended)
 - python flask